 '''

-% setenv DISPLAY local_host:0.0
+% setenv DISPLAY local host:0.0

 '''

-- In this example, local\host is the host name or IP address of the system you want to use to display Oracle Universal Installer (your workstation or PC). - 12.
-If you determined that the /tmp directory has less than the required free disk space, then identify a file system with the required amount of free space and set the TEMP and TMPDIR environment variables to specify a temporary directory on this file system.
-To do this: - a.
-Use the df -k command to identify a suitable file system with sufficient free - b.
+In this example, local_host is the host name or IP address of the system you want to use to display Oracle Universal Installer (your workstation or PC).

+- 12. If you determined that the /tmp directory has less than the required free disk space, then identify a file system with the required amount of free space and set the TMP and TMPDIR environment variables to specify a temporary directory on this file system.
+To do this: - Use the bdf command to identify a suitable file system with sufficient free space. - b.
 If necessary, enter commands similar to the following to create a temporary directory on the file system that you identified and to set the appropriate permissions on the directory: